adewandaru/BayesianSampler/README.md

 ```
 print ex.p( ( ex.omega["Bowl"]=="b1" ) & ( ex.omega["Flavor"]=="vanilla" ) )
 ```
+It will return 0.6, logically we expect b1 is more likely to be picked given that vanilla is more than chocolate in bowl 1.

 What is the probability of Bowl1 given Vanilla? == P(b1|vanilla)
 ```